 Mrs. Bryant received a Bachelors of Arts degree in Law & Society, with an emphasis in criminal justice, and Psychology from the University of California Santa Barbara and a Juris Doctor from The George Washington University Law School.

-Topics: Disability Insurance; Employment Rights; Estate Planning & Medical Decision Making; Legislative Advocacy; Health Insurance Options; Health Insurance Navigation; and Health Care Reform.
+Topics: Disability Insurance; Employment Rights; Estate Planning & Medical Decision Making; Financial Health, Legislative Advocacy; Health Insurance Options; Health Insurance Navigation; and Health Care Reform.